cboudereau/cboudereau.github.io/_posts/2017-08-10-why-we-use-fsharp-data-in-prod.markdown

 categories: fsharp data prod
 ---

-Actually, I work for a company that deal with hundreds of connectivities.
+I am currently working at a company that deal with hundreds of connectivities (apps protocol and domain adapters + big data).

-We have since 2014 used fsharp data progressively in production.
+We have since 2014 used fsharp data progressively in production (I use fsharp in prod since 2012).

-Today we have more than 10% and 1 of the top 3 (top business, high performance) in prod plus a custom big data solution in full fsharp (zmq + 7z + Azure)
+Today we have more than 10% and 1 of the top 3 (top business, high performance) in prod plus a custom big data solution in full fsharp (zmq + 7z + Azure, the company guarantee in case of sales/stockout risk)

-We use fsharp data into different stages of a project : estimation, proof of concept, dev
+We use fsharp data into different stages of a project : estimation, proof of concept, dev.

+After 3 years of production with fsharp, I would like to serialize my experience.

 ## Our context

 A connectivity is an adapter to exchange data with a partner.
 This partner use often a "standard".
 This standard [OTA](http://opentravel.org/#sthash.4w8LbhfH.dpbs) try to unify the communication between two partner.
 The bad news is : everything in OTA is optional.

+> 70% of our partner try to use OTA standard and others use their own standard

 What's the problem ?

+> The protocol is verbose (Hard to see with an editor the key data, due to semantic issue, interval scope, ...)

 > Every partner has his own set of required and optional data.